October 22: Real World Finances Workshop

 Guaranteed renewable partial Chicago-Kent scholarships have been automatically included in financial aid award packages for the 2015-2016 academic year.
 If your renewable scholarship does not appear in your financial aid package, please contact the Office of Admissions.

-Full scholarships are initially based on your enrollment in the minimum number of credits required for the program (12 credits for day division and 6 credits for part-time/evening), and will be adjusted to reflect actual fall 2015 enrollment as of August 24th.
-Final adjustments will take place after the last day to add and drop classes.
+Full scholarships are initially based on your enrollment in the minimum number of credits required for the program (12 credits for day division and 6 credits for part-time/evening), and are adjusted to reflect actual semester enrollment as of the first day of class and again after the add/drop period.
+At this time all scholarships reflect current student enrollment status.

 FAFSA Reminder 2015-16